1 9 8 7 – 1 9 8 8 (USA)

 Other characters include Dutchman the friendly bartender (Bill Cobbs); Slap’s former girlfriend Kitty Noland (Shirley Jones); his father Stan Maxwell (John McIntire); his son, Elliott (Joseph Brutsman); and Office Boy Charlie Wilson (Bill Calvert).

-Coleman and producer Jay Tarses last worked together on NBC’s wonderfully acidic Buffalo Bill, in which Coleman played a talk show host who growled and groused his way across landscapes professional and personal – a sort of one man dyspepsia challenge.
+Coleman and producer Jay Tarses last worked together on NBC’s wonderfully acidic Buffalo Bill, in which Coleman played a talk show host who growled and groused his way across landscapes professional and personal.

 Tarses was quick to point out that Maxwell was “a much more decent human being than Bill was.
 He has friends”.